-A. ADMISSION REQUIREMENTS FOR ALL FORESTRY GRADUATE PROGRAMS

-- A minimum grade point average of 3.0 (on a 4.0 point scale) in all college and university work is required for admission.
+- A. ADMISSION REQUIREMENTS FOR ALL FORESTRY GRADUATE PROGRAMS - 1.
+A minimum grade point average of 3.0 (on a 4.0 point scale) in all college and university work is required for admission.
 The prospective Major Professor of an applicant may petition for admittance of a student with a lower grade point average.
 Such a petition must clearly explain why an exception should be granted. - 2.
 No student will be admitted to either the master's or the Ph.D. programs without a faculty member in the School of Forestry agreeing to serve as that student's major professor.
 The major professor must be a regular member of the School's faculty, or a Research Professor in the School of Forestry.
 Applicants are encouraged to contact a professor in their field of interest in the School before application to establish a basis for acceptance. - 3.
-All Ph.D. applicants must take the Graduate Record Examination (GRE) and arrange for submission of their scores to the Graduate College as part of the admission application. - Applicants to the Master of Science or Master of Forestry programs are not required to include GRE scores as part of their application.
-However, if applicants have scores available, they may submit them as part of the application. - The School of Forestry requires successful Ph.D. applicants to score in the top 40th percentile of those taking each section (verbal reasoning, quantitative reasoning, and analytic writing) of the GRE (equivalent to >60% as reported by GRE).
+International students applying to the graduate program who lack a college degree from the United States (U.S.) must take the and arrange for submission of their scores to the Graduate College as part of the admission application.
+Detailed information can be found here: https://nau.edu/graduate-college/international-graduate-admission/; basic information is summarized below.